NikolajChristianMoeller/artists-CRUD-app/README.md

 Simple CRUD App Installation Guide

-This guide will walk you through the installation process for a basic CRUD (Create, Read, Update, Delete) web application.
-This application allows you to manage a list of items, such as tasks, contacts, or notes.
+This guide will walk you through the installation process for my CRUD (Create, Read, Update, Delete) web application.
+This application allows you to manage a list of artists to look up various information about them.

 Prerequisites